Bank of Korea Gov. Rhee Chang-yong speaks to reporters during a press briefing at the BOK headquarters in Seoul on Tuesday. (BOK)

 “Prices will be up, but does this mean we’ll be seeing a 6 percent increase or more?
 We’re not sure at this point and will have more to say in early July when we gather more data to draw our conclusions from,” Gov. Rhee Chang-yong told reporters.

-Rhee, who noted inflation will reach its peak by the third quarter this year with geopolitical tensions between Russia and Ukraine still running high, said a bigger rate hike than usual requires him to look into a number of factors ahead of the policy board meeting in July.
+Rhee, who noted inflation will reach its peak in the third quarter this year with geopolitical tensions between Russia and Ukraine still running high, said a bigger rate hike than usual requires him to look into a number of factors ahead of the policy board meeting in July.

 The central bank usually changes the rate by increments of 25 basis points, but it is seen as mulling a bigger raise of 50 basis points in light of the US Fed’s sharper-than-expected hike of 75 basis points last week, the biggest lift in 28 years amid red-hot inflation there.